 Unfortunately, there is currently no measure of child integration and social exclusion in Hong Kong.
 There is also a lack of accurate data and statistics reflecting how children with disabilities live.
 As a result, there is no relevant government policy to meet the needs of these children.

-Of the 1.1 million children aged 19 or under in Hong Kong (Hong Kong Census and Statistics Department, 2011 and 2016):
+Of the 1.1 million children aged 19 or under in Hong Kong (Hong Kong Census and Statistics Department, 2021):

 These are the children that TREATS seeks to work with.